Javed Iqbal (admiral): Staff appointment and ambassadorship to Tunisia

 Iqbal was appointed as the DCNS (Personnel) at the Navy NHQ and was later posted as the director of the Joint Training (DG Trig.) at the JS HQ in Rawalpindi.
 Apart from serving as the commander of the Karachi Coastal Command and Pakistan Fleet Command from 1994 to 1998, Iqbal also served on a command level.

 In 1998, Iqbal decided to retire from the Navy, and was eventually appointed as the Ambassador of Pakistan to Tunisia until 2004.

 He continued serving in the Foreign Service despite opposing the military takeover of the civilian government.

 Political career

-Pakistan Tehreek-e-Insaf (2004-2012)
+Pakistan Tehreek-e-Insaf (2004–2012)

 In 2004, Iqbal returned to Lahore where he joined the Pakistan Tehreek-e-Insaf (PTI).
 Through the party platform, he supported the civilian control of the military and writ of the constitution in the country.

 In 2011, he criticised the Pakistan military's failure to realize the nature of the compound in Abbottabad where the United States eventually conducted an operation to find Osama bin Laden.

 While serving as Vice-Chairman of Pakistan Tehreek-e-Insaf (PTI), he resigned from his position and left the party in an effort to oppose Khurshid Kasuri's support for Pervez Musharraf.

 He is currently residing in Lahore, and has raised his concerns about the trials of Pervez Musharraf for illegally taking over the civilian government in 1999.

+Writings

+In addition to his naval career, Admiral Javed Iqbal has contributed to written discourse on maritime affairs, national security, leadership, and strategic studies.
+His writings primarily focus on issues related to naval strategy, maritime security in the Indian Ocean region, civil–military relations, and Pakistan’s geostrategic environment.
+Iqbal has written articles and opinion pieces for Pakistani English-language newspapers and defence-oriented publications, including The Nation.